Sika-Zheng-Lab/Shiba/docs/quickstart/diff_splicing_bulk.md

 experiment_table:
   /path/to/experiment.tsv
 unannotated:
-  True
+  True # True if you want to include unannotated splicing events in the analysis.
+If False, only annotated events are considered.

 # Junction read filtering
 minimum_anchor_length:
-  6 # Minimum length of the anchor sequence at the 5' and 3' ends of the junction read
+  6 # Junctions having a minimum overlap of this much on both ends are reported
 minimum_intron_length:
   70 # Minimum length of the intron sequence
 maximum_intron_length: